chrismanta/Azure-Data-Platform/Lab 05 - Working with Relational Data Stores in the Cloud/dp-200-05_instructions.md

 1. Use Azure SQL Database
 1. Describe Azure Synapse Analytics
-1. Create and query Azure Synapse Analytics
+1. Create Azure Synapse Analytics
 1. Use PolyBase to load data into Azure Synapse Analytics

 ## Scenario

 You are the senior data engineer at AdventureWorks, and you are working with your team to transition a relational database system from an on-premises SQL Server to a Azure SQL Database located in Azure.
 You will begin by creating an instance of Azure SQL Database with the company's sample database.
 Your intention is to hand this instance of to a junior data engineer to perform some testing of departmental databases.

-You will then provision Azure Synapse Analytics server and test that the provisioning of the server is successful by testing a sample database with a series of queries.
+You will then provision Azure Synapse Analytics server and test that the provisioning of the server is successful.
 You will then use PolyBase to load a dimension table from Azure Blob to test that the integration of this data platform technology with Azure Synapse Analytics.

 At the end of this lad, you will have: